 The church and the cemetery were surrounded by walls.
 A number of rough tomb stones lie on the ground in front of the church, and they are quite revealing; each bears a carefully carved eye hole at one end.
 The purpose for these holes is unclear, though researchers believe the stones are ancient and that they suggest this is a very old worship site, converted to Christian use at an early age.
 Other stones are from later periods; including several nicely carved khachkars (“cross stones”).

-The project will include various preservation, cleaning and maintenance activities at Zorats Church and its direct surroundings.
+The project included various preservation, cleaning and maintenance activities at Zorats Church and its direct surroundings.

-The main focus will lie on the consolidation and preservation of the fortification walls and the ruins of the former buildings in front of the church.
+The main focus lied on the consolidation and preservation of the fortification walls and the ruins of the former buildings in front of the church.

-Beside that, the roof of the church which is covered by flagstones will be cleaned from vegetation, loosened flagstones fixed and damaged parts repaired.
+Beside that, the roof of the church which is covered by flagstones has been cleaned from vegetation, loosened flagstones fixed and damaged parts repaired.

 Finally, under the supervision of local expert tomb stones and cross stones will be cleaned, re-erected and fixed.

-Within the framework of the educational part the volunteers will participate in workshops and presentations, discuss with locals, heritage administration and churchmen the importance of heritage preservation.
-They will also gain knowledge about Armenian heritage, local history and regional traditions.
-During the project guided tours and excursions will be organized to nearby located heritage sites of the region as for instance to the “Birds’ Cave” where archaeologists found a 5.500 years old leather show, the oldest known leather shoe in the world.
+Within the framework of the educational part the participants participated in workshops and presentations, discussed with locals, heritage administration and churchmen the importance of heritage preservation.
+They also gained knowledge about Armenian heritage, local history and regional traditions.
+During the project guided tours and excursions have been organised to nearby located heritage sites of the region as for instance to the “Birds’ Cave” where archaeologists found a 5.500 years old leather show, the oldest known leather shoe in the world.

-The project will take place from September, 1st, to September, 14th, 2019 and will be organized by the Service of the Protection of Historical Environment and Cultural Museum Reserves of the Republic of Armenia, in collaboration with European Heritage Volunteers.
+The project has been organised by European Heritage Volunteers, in partnership with the Service of the Protection of Historical Environment and Cultural Museum Reserves of the Republic of Armenia.